sj2812/MultiLabel-Classification/README.md

 MultiLabel Classification on EURLex dataset based on EUROVOC Description

-This contains the entire project report on Multilabel text classification ATiML Project Report.pdf
+ATiML Project Report.pdf - This contains the entire project report on Multilabel text classification

 There are four different approaches that were tried: